-Every month, we will highlight a popular dog breed at risk for arthritis.
-We will talk about what we love about them, as well as reflect on how to keep them healthy.
-This month, we are focusing on the Great Dane.
+There is always more to love with the Great Dane.
 These dogs are extremely large and strong, but those who know and have them in their homes think of them as “Gentle Giants.”
-Read on to learn why we love them, examples of the comic relief they give us and key information about how to keep them healthy.
+Read on to learn why we love them, examples of the comic relief they give us and important information about how to keep them happy, healthy and active .

-It seems one famous Great Dane recently had a big birthday: Scooby Doo turned 50 this past month!
-What better way to honor Scooby Doo than by celebrating his breed: Great Danes!
+It seems one famous Great Dane recently had a big birthday: Scooby Doo turned 50!
+How is this possible?
+Well, he's animated.
+But also, it just seems crazy that this cartoon character has been around this long.
+That said, what better way to honor Scooby Doo than by celebrating his breed: Great Danes!
 Families who love Great Danes know they are simply the best breed to have.
+The list is long and if you love big, loveable dogs like Scooby Doo, this breed is for you.
 Here’s why:

 Top 8 Reasons Great Danes are GREAT!